mjj4791/python-buienradar/CHANGLOG.rst

 All notable changes to this project will be documented in this file.
 Changes that did not make it into a new release are marked with [unreleased].

+[0.8] - 2017-07-27
+""""""""""""""""""
+**changed**

+- all datetimes are now real datetimes
+- datetimes contain tzinfo (Europe/Amsterdam)

 [0.7] - 2017-06-02
 """"""""""""""""""
 **changed**

 - updated readme & changelog
-- bumped ersion to 0.7
+- bumped version to 0.7
+- prevent unnecessary http-redirects when fetching raindata

 [0.6] - 2017-06-01
 """"""""""""""""""